folutade/KnowThatYouAnointed/content/posts/the-party.md

   Every time I'm in the street, I hear—
   Yawk!
 Yawk!
 Yawk!
 Yawk!**

-* Moverover, Lecrae by saying that he is "stuck in the middle of this *madness*" Lecrae might be making another subtly allusion to the “m.A.A.d.
-City” of Compton, California.
+* Moreover, by saying that he is "stuck in the middle of this *madness*," Lecrae seems to be making another subtle allusion to the “m.A.A.d city” of Compton, California.

 {{< /details >}}